USF-IMARS/imars-etl/README.md

 # Overview
 ## Load
 In this context "load" roughly means "upload my file to the IMaRS data warehouse".

-To load a file you must also provide all required metadata.
+To load a file you must provide the file and all required metadata.
+Requirements are specified by the `file` table schema in [imars_puppet/role/product_metadata.sql](https://github.com/USF-IMARS/imars_puppet/blob/test/modules/role/files/sql/product_metadata.sql).
+The current minimum metadata are requirements are:
+* `date_time` : (start) date-time string of the product time granule
+* `product_id` : identifier from the `product` table for this product
+* `area_id` : identifier from the `area` table for this product

 ## Extract
 In this context "extract" roughly means "download a file from IMaRS data warehouse".
 To extract a file you must provide metadata to describe the file.
 If your request returns multiple files, the script will prompt you for more information.
+SQL queries can currently be tested in our blazer web GUI at [imars-physalis:3000](http://imars-physalis.marine.usf.edu:3000/).

 # Usage
 The "extract" and "load" commands are used to "download" and "upload" files and corresponding metadata.